adjust/xamarin_sdk/doc/xamarin_ios.md

 You can register a delegate callback to be notified of tracker attribution changes.
 Due to the different sources considered for attribution, this information can not by provided synchronously.
-Follow these steps to implement the optional delegate protocol in your application:
+Follow these steps to implement the optional delegate protocol in your app:

 Please make sure to consider our [applicable attribution data policies.][attribution-data]